manifestinteractive/website/docs/deploying-updates.md

 Continuous Integration
 ---

 We are using CircleCI to automate deployment of website updates.
-In order to trigger a website update, you will need to submit, review & approve a merge of the latest `staging` branch into the `master` branch, and then create a new tagged branch off of master.
+In order to trigger a website update, you will need to submit, review & approve a merge of the latest `staging` branch into the `main` branch, and then create a new tagged branch off of main.

 We are using the standard version method of `major.minor.patch` and the release versions should reflect the appropriate changes.